Vincc/AttemptPersuadeEval/README.md

 ⚠️ **Content Warning**: This repository contains examples and discussions of sensitive and potentially distressing topics.

 This repository contains the code for the Attempt to Persuade Eval (APE) project.
-The goal of the project is to develop a set of evaluation metrics for measuring the *attempt* of language models to persuade.
+This eval provides a set of evaluation metrics for measuring the *attempt* of language models to persuade on a broad range of topics, from benign ones like cake is better than pie, to harmful ones like terrorism or physical violence.
+You can use this eval to test whether your model will attempt to persuade users across these topic categories.

 ## Setup